Confession of Murder: Reception

 The film received positive review ratings on local Internet portals, and sold 1.2 million tickets in its first week of release.
 Despite being rated 18, it sold two million tickets by its 18th day of release.
 It was scheduled to be released in Japan in 2013.

 The film ranked second and grossed in its first week of release, and grossed a total of domestically after six weeks of screening.

 Remakes

 The film was remade in 2017 as Memoirs of a Murderer by Yu Irie, starring Hideaki Itō and Tatsuya Fujiwara in the lead roles.

 The film was remade as a South Indian Malayalam film Angels directed by Jean Markose starring Indrajith.
 It was a moderate success and hit.

+An American remake is in development at Universal Pictures.